Mercedes gave the E-Class range a thorough update in late 2020, with refreshed looks, new engines and uprated infotainment.

 The E-Class Estate is often considered the ultimate estate car, and it’s easy to see why.
 Very few cars have as much room for luggage as the Mercedes It’s not just about space.
 Features such as the 40/20/40 split rear seats make the E-Class practical as well as large.

-There’s plenty of space for people as well as bags, in a cabin that’s as roomy as it is luxurious.
+There’s plenty of space for people as well as bags, in a cabin that’s as roomy as it is luxurious, as you’d expect from a vehicle included in our best tow car round-up.

 In everyday driving, it’s fair to say that there are more involving alternatives to the E-Class.
 Keen drivers will almost certainly prefer the BMW 5 Series Touring for its sharper handling.
 But the Mercedes counters its rival’s agility with a comfortable ride, and a quiet cabin at speed.